-Group Work: The opening is a brief time of sharing favourite psalms, during which you should share your own: to end this part, it is suggested that you read all of Psalm 23.

-- 1-3 As is now your custom, divide the small groups with members a bit different to the previous session, and move between them to listen.
+- Group Work: The opening is a brief time of sharing favourite psalms, during which you should share your own: to end this part, it is suggested that you read all of Psalm 23. - 1-3 As is now your custom, divide the small groups with members a bit different to the previous session, and move between them to listen.
 Give a clear time-signal so that the small groups move on to task 3 rather than getting bogged down in minutiae. - NB Both in the small groups, and especially in task 7 in the full group, keep your eyes and ears open for critique which is so negative as to possibly make the person concerned think about changing churches, or becoming unduly critical of their clergy and lay leaders.
-Don't respond to such criticism, but keep it in mind as the group meeting proceeds: you may need to take this up with the person after the session, for the sake of their spiritual health, not to cover up problems. - 4 As far as possible, restrict small group feed-back to just the sentences drafted, so that the task of shaping a full group statement is achieved ... learning good practice in worship is more important than hearing the many criticisms which can be made! - Your break should fall either just before or after task 4. - 5 This step should be kept to no more than 15 minutes. - 6-7 Members may find it helpful to have copies of APBA handy, using them to look at the main elements in the services they have audited in their local congregation: the Second Order forms beginning on pages 19 and 119 are the fullest, while in the full edition, the Outline Order (page 812) gives a useful structural overview.
+Don't respond to such criticism, but keep it in mind as the group meeting proceeds: you may need to take this up with the person after the session, for the sake of their spiritual health, not to cover up problems. - As far as possible, restrict small group feed-back to just the sentences drafted, so that the task of shaping a full group statement is achieved ... learning good practice in worship is more important than hearing the many criticisms which can be made!

+Your break should fall either just before or after task 4.

+- 5 This step should be kept to no more than 15 minutes. - 6-7 Members may find it helpful to have copies of APBA handy, using them to look at the main elements in the services they have audited in their local congregation: the Second Order forms beginning on pages 19 and 119 are the fullest, while in the full edition, the Outline Order (page 812) gives a useful structural overview.

-You are asked at the end of this session to draw member's attention to the Assessment tasks for accreditation: bring some topics or project ideas which might appeal to this particular group - we trust you, but if you need to check, don't hesitate to contact the Australis Certificate Coordinator.
+You are asked at the end of this session to draw member's attention to the Assessment tasks for accreditation: bring some topics or project ideas which might appeal to this particular group - one third look at passages a), d) and g);